-You want to travel by boat to the Canary Islands?
-Then check out our latest Fähre:
+You want to travel by boat to Canary Islands?
+Then check out our current ferry offers:

-Generally speaking, the best time to visit the Canary Islands is between April and October, which is also considered the peak season.
-However, as this destination is warm all year round with temperatures between 20 and 23 degrees, you can easily take a trip to the islands even in the low season.
+Generally speaking, the best time to travel to the Canary Islands is between April and October, which is also considered the peak season.
+However, since this destination is warm all year round with temperatures between 20 and 23 degrees, you can easily take a trip to islands even in the off-season.
 In addition, the Canary Islands are ideal for making many excursions.
-The constant mild temperatures and the light wind provide a pleasant climate for the activities.
-When it comes to the question of the best time to travel, it’s easy to say 365 days a year.
+The constant mild temperatures and the light wind provide a pleasant climate for the undertakings.
+When to comes to the question of the best time to travel, it is easy to say: 365 days a year.

 Santa Cruz de Tenerife

-Santa Cruz de Tenerife is the capital of the island of Tenerife and also the berth for ferry boats.
-Within ten to fifteen minutes you are walking to the city centre and can therefore do without additional waiting time on land.
+Santa Cruz de Tenerife is the capital of the island of Tenerife and also the berth for ferries.
+Within ten to fifteen minutes you are walking to the city center and can therefore do to additional waiting time on land.
 If a shuttle bus is needed, it is free of charge in Santa Cruz de Tenerife.
-However, the footpath is nice and comfortable to walk, passing numerous bars, restaurants and small shops that invite you to stroll around. ››› Ferries to Tenerife
+However, the footpath is nice and comfortable to walk, passing numerous bars, restaurants and small stores that invite you to stroll. ”’ Ferries to Tenerife

-Funchal’s harbour offers the arriving guests an impressive view to the capital of the island Madeira.
+Funchal’s harbor offers arriving guests an imposing view to capital of Madeira Island.
 The entire city stretches out before your eyes while you can see the lush green mountains in the background.
-Arriving in Funchal by boat means tangible anticipation of the exploration of the city ahead.
-You can even reach the city centre on foot in about 15 minutes, so you don’t have to rely on buses, transfers or a taxi. ››› Ferries to Madeira
+Arriving in Funchal by boat means tangible anticipation to the exploration of the city ahead.
+In about 15 minutes you can reach the center of the city even on foot and are therefore not necessarily dependent on buses, transfers or a cab. ”’ Ferries to Madeira

 Santa Cruz de La Palma

-La Palma’s capital Santa Cruz is at the same time also a harbour city and thus accommodates the ship terminal.
-From the landing stage to the exit of the harbour there is a distance of about 700 metres, which can be covered by a free bus shuttle.
-The downside is that the bus takes about five minutes to cover this short distance – you’ll be much faster on foot. ››› Ferries to La Palma
+La Palma’s capital Santa Cruz is also a port city and thus hosts the ship terminal.
+From the pier to the exit of the port is about 700 meters, which can be driven by free bus shuttle.
+The downside is that the bus takes about five minutes to cover this short distance – you’ll be much faster on foot. ”’ Ferries to La Palma

-The Port Terminal Santa Catalina is located right in the centre of the capital of Gran Canaria and is situated in the port of Puerto de la Luz.
+The Port Terminal Santa Catalina is located right in the center of the capital of Gran Canaria, in the port of Puerto de la Luz.
 Two cruise ships have space at this terminal.
-Right next door is the shopping centre Centro Comercial El Muelle, which additionally offers great practical benefits for all mooring guests.
-From the ship terminal to the city centre it is only a few hundred metres, which can easily be covered on foot. ››› Ferries to Gran Canaria
+Right next door is the shopping center Centro Comercial El Muelle, which additionally offers great practical benefits for all mooring guests.
+From the ship terminal to the city center is only a few hundred meters, which can be easily covered on foot. ”’ Ferries to Gran Canaria

 Puerto del Rosario

-On the holiday island Fuerteventura you will find the mooring Muelle de Cruceros in the island capital Puerto del Rosario.
-After a ship has docked, the tourist information office located at the harbour is open for a few hours, where you can get enough brochures and information material.
-Taxis are also available to take you to the city centre.
-In the real sense, however, there is no need for a transfer, as you can easily reach the city centre on foot. ››› Ferries to Fuerteventura
+On the vacation island of Fuerteventura, the mooring Muelle de Cruceros is located in the island’s capital Puerto del Rosario.
+After a ship has docked, the tourist information center located at the harbor is open for a few hours, where you can get enough brochures and information material.
+There are also cabs that can take you to the center of the city.
+In the real sense, however, no transfer is necessary, as you can easily reach the city center on foot. ”’ Ferries to Fuerteventura

-The moorings Muelle de los Marmoles as well as Muelle de Cruceros are available in the town of Arrecife for guests wishing to visit Lanzarote.
-From these seats, bus shuttles to the city are offered for a small fee, unless a shore excursion including transfer is booked.
-Depending on your berth, you’ll be between one and a half and two and a half kilometres from the centre of Arrecife. ››› Ferries to Lanzarote
+The moorings Muelle de los Marmoles as well as Muelle de Cruceros are available in the city of Arrecife for guests wishing to visit Lanzarote.
+From these seats, bus shuttles to the city are offered for a small fee unless a shore excursion including transfer is booked.
+Depending on the berth you are between one and a half and two and a half kilometers from the center of Arrecife. ”’ Ferries to Lanzarote

-In Morocco, all shipping companies dock in the port of the city of Casablanca.
-However, there is no direct terminal there, so that the ships anchor in the very extensive industrial harbour.
-Since many do not trust themselves to travel in an Arab country on their own, it is recommended to book a shore excursion, which also includes the transfers ship – city – ship.
-Alternatively, you can reach the centre of Casablanca by taxi, bus, train, tram or on foot, although this is a bit of a hassle. ››› Ferries to Morocco
+In Morocco, all shipping companies dock at the port of the city of Casablanca.
+However, there is no direct terminal there, so the ships anchor in the very extensive industrial harbor.
+Since many do not trust themselves to travel in an Arab country to their own, it is recommended here to book a shore excursion, which also includes the transfers ship – city – ship.
+Alternatively, you can reach the center of Casablanca by cab, bus, train, streetcar or on foot, which is a bit inconvenient. ”’ Ferries to Morocco

-TOP 11 Destinations & Sights on the Canary Islands
+TOP 11 excursion destinations & sights in to Canary Islands

 El Teide National Park

-The national park around the Pico del Teide, Spain’s highest mountain at 3718 metres, is best explored on a guided shore excursion.
+The national park around the Pico del Teide, Spain’s highest mountain at 3718 meters, is best explored as part of a guided shore excursion.
 Alternatively, you can book a rental car at the port.
-With the cable car Teleférico del Teide you can even almost reach the summit and enjoy a unique view – in good clear weather up to the neighbouring islands of Tenerife.
-The National Park has been a UNESCO World Heritage Site since 2007, as it is biologically and volcanically unique in the world.
-A rare flora and fauna runs through the extensive area, which means that there is always something new to discover.
+With the cable car Teleférico del Teide you can even almost reach the summit and enjoy a unique view – in good clear weather up to the neighboring islands of Tenerife.
+The National Park has been a UNESCO World Heritage Site since 2007, as it is biologically and volcanically unique in to world.
+Rare flora and fauna permeate the vast area, which means that there is always something new to discover.

-The Siam Park is considered Europe’s largest water and slide park and is located in the south of the island of Tenerife in the village of Costa Adeje.
-Numerous different types of slides characterise the park, as does the largest wave machine, which creates artificial waves up to four metres high in one of the pools.
+Siam Park is considered Europe’s largest water and slide park and is located in the south of the island of Tenerife in the village of Costa Adeje.
+Numerous different types of slides characterize the park, as does the largest wave machine, which creates artificial waves up to four meters high in one of the pools.
 If you love fun and action, get off the boat and visit this park as a day trip.
-Especially for families with children it is perfect, but also young at heart as well as couples will experience their wet and merry wet in the Siam Park.
+Especially for families with children it is perfect, but also the young at heart as well as couples will have their wet and happy time in Siam Park.

 Jameos del Aqua

-The Jameos del Aqua are lava cave passages, terraces and grottos created by lava flows during the volcanic eruption.
+The Jameos del Aqua are lava cave passages, terraces and grottos formed by lava flows during the volcanic eruption.
 The artist Cesar Manrique discovered this paradise and designed it so that tourists can visit these bizarre formations and attend them for cultural events.
 Underground caves and lakes formed in them create the possibility for extraordinary concerts with perfected acoustics.
-Cafés and dining options round out the Jameos del Aqua as a destination, delighting younger and older audiences alike with its rugged and unusual beauty of solidified lava flows.
+Cafes and dining options round from Jameos del Aqua as a destination, delighting younger and older audiences alike with its rugged and unusual beauty of solidified lava flows.

 Cueva de los Verdes

 The Cueva de los Verdes is a lava cave located in the east of the island of Lanzarote and has become a tourist attraction.
-Since the cave is about seven kilometers long, it is considered the longest volcanic cave system in the world.
+Since the cave is about seven kilometers long, it is considered the longest volcanic cave system to the world.
 Guided tours make it possible to visit.
-The underground hall offers occasional opportunities for small concerts with up to 300 visitors.
-The tours through the Cueva end at a freshwater lake that appears magnificently colourful when the light falls on it.
+The underground hall now and then offers opportunities for small concerts with up to 300 visitors.
+The tours through the cueva end at a freshwater lake, which appears magnificently colorful when the light falls on it.

 Jardin de Cactus

-Cesar Manrique has truly left his mark on the whole of the Canary Islands and so the cactus garden Jardin de Cactus was also created by this artist.
-Built in an open quarry, almost 1500 species of cacti thrive here on an area of about 5000 square meters.
-Botany enthusiasts will get their money’s worth here.
-The design using small lava stones completes the reference to the islands of volcanic origin, while the stones also serve as a natural water reservoir for the plants.
+Cesar Manrique has truly left his mark on the entire Canary Islands and so the cactus garden Jardin de Cactus was also created by this artist.
+Built in an open quarry, nearly 1500 species of cacti thrive here to an area of about 5000 square meters.
+Botany enthusiasts will get their money’s to here.
+The design using small lava stones from the reference to the islands of volcanic origin, while at the same time the stones serve as a natural water reservoir for the plants.

-Roque Nublo mountain is considered the landmark of the island of Gran Canaria and can be visited for great views or explored on a variety of hikes.
-The paths around the Roque Nublo are well developed and signposted, so that an ascent is also possible without additional orientation maps.
+Roque Nublo mountain is considered the landmark of the island of Gran Canaria and can be visited for a great view or explored through various hikes.
+The paths around Roque Nublo are well developed and signposted, so that an ascent is possible even without additional orienteering maps.
 Moreover, no special hiking boots are needed, the terrain is not that rough.
-The physical demands also do not exceed normal conditions.
-In order to intensively experience the nature surrounding the Roque as well as the small animals living there, the exploration on foot is the best.
+The physical requirements also do not exceed normal conditions.
+To intensively experience the nature surrounding the Roque, as well as the small animals that live there, the exploration on foot is the best.

 Roque de los Muchachos

-A visit to the viewpoint on the Roque de los Muchachos, a huge volcanic cone, is an absolute must when mooring on the island of La Palma.
-The scenery at the foot as well as the views from this height are guaranteed to give you goosebumps and will please even those with a fear of heights.
-In perfect weather with good visibility, the islands of El Hierro, La Gomera as well as Tenerife are visible.
+Visiting the viewpoint to Roque de los Muchachos, a massive volcanic cone, is an absolute must when docking to island of La Palma.
+The landscape at the foot as well as the views from this height are guaranteed to give you goosebumps and will please you even if you are afraid of heights.
+In perfect weather with good visibility, the islands of El Hierro, La Gomera as well as Tenerife can be seen.